Rigel-Computer/ml-wildlife-cam/MotionDetectionParameters_Explained.md

 - **Brightness Threshold (`NACHT_GRENZE`)**: Dynamically switches between day/night settings, crucial for balancing sensitivity.

 Together, these parameters ensure robust motion detection under varying lighting conditions and reduce false alarms caused by environmental effects like wind or shadows.

+# Disclaimer

+This info was summerized by the bot on base of the Python-Script Wildkamera_Snapshots_Sortiert.py